Systemsplanet/systemsplanet.github.io/AIAnswer/prompt.md

 makes it easy to edit before sending them to AI.

 ## Development
-As a senior javascript/css/html developer design a single page web app A single html file fit as much as possible in the screen without scrolling it should look and feel like a mobile app
+As a senior javascript/css/html developer design a single page web app
+   A single html file
+   fit as much as possible in the screen without scrolling it should look and feel like a mobile app

 ## Edit Link
 Add an edit link to the top called "edit" that opens a new page to: https://github.com/Systemsplanet/systemsplanet.github.io/blob/main/AIAnswer/index.html

+# AI Options
+OPENROUTER is the default AI
+Option to select the AI key to use
+Store in a never-expiring browser cookies:
+    API keys
+    Active AI

 ## LISTEN MODE
 The GUI contains a two state button called listenBtn listenBtn value is on or off listenBtn lable is LISTEN

 when listenBtn is pressed
-   if listenBtn == on then
+   if listenBtn value == on then
-      stop listening
-      listenBtn = off
+      listenBtn value = off
+      abort Transcription API
    else
-      listenBtn = on
+      listenBtn value = on
-      reset the GUI to clear previous questions list start Transcription API
+      call Transcription API in a new thread

+## Question List
+Keep each question asked in a questionList list box questionList may be scrolled to select questions only last 5 questions are visible at a time questionList supports up to 50 questions max. latest question is at the end of questionList

+Each questionList entry:
+   isSelected check box on the left of each entry. editable questionText text box containing the trimmed question text.

+## Answer MODE
+The GUI has a two state button called answerBtn answerBtn label is ANSWER answerBtn value is on or off
+When answerBtn selected
+   if answerBtn value == on then
+     answerBtn value = off
+.  else
+     answerBtn value = on
+     Stop Transcription API
+     if questionList has no entries where isSelected == on then for each questionList entry ql in reverse order if ql.questionText not blank
+              ql.isSelected = on
+              break
+     let promptText = ""
+     for each questionList entry ql
+        if ql.isSelected == on then
+           let prompt = trim ql.questionText
+           if length of prompt > 0 then
+              promptText += prompt + Carriage Return
+     If length of trim promptText >0 then
+        Send promptText to AI API
+        Disply AI reply
+        Optionally Read AI reply out loud
+     answerBtn value = off

 ### Transcription API
-If listenBtn is on then
+While listenBtn is on then
    Use microphone to listen
    Transcibe voice to text
    Identify each question
-   Add each question to top of questionList so the latest question is first in
+   Add each question to bottom of questionList so the latest question is last entry Scroll questionList to bottom

-When transcription api returns then reissue a new transcrption API request
-    always be displaying.

-## Question List
-Keep each question asked in a questionList list box the questionList may be scrolled to select questions only top 5 questions are visible at a time questionList supports up to 50 questions max.

-Each questionList entry:
-   starts with a isSelected check box on the left of each entry. contains an editable questionText text box containing the question if no isSelected checkboxes are selected when a new question is added to the list then
-      select the checkbox of the last question asked

-## ASK MODE
-When the user hits ASK button
-   Stop Listening
-   if no questions are selected then select the first non blank question promptText = ""
-   Starting with the last question in the list to the first question:
-      if isSelected checkbox is selected then
-       add the question to the promptText plus a new line char If trimmed query length >1 then
-      Send the query to AI

-## Reply
-Disply AI reply.
-Optionally Read AI reply out loud.

-# AI Options
-OPENROUTER is the deafult AI.
-Option to add new AI API keys
-Option to select the AI key to use
-Save API keys in a never expiring browser cookie